Tag Archive for: Indo-West Pacific

 Article

-Download articleArtikel <em>Nassarius siquijorensis</em> (A. Adams, 1852) and N. crenelliferus (A. Adams, 1852), two similar and often misidentified species (Gastropoda: Nassariidae)
+Download articleArtikel <em>Nassarius</em> <em>siquijorensis</em> (A. Adams, 1852) and <em>N</em>. <em>crenelliferus</em> (A. Adams, 1852), two similar and often misidentified species (Gastropoda: Nassariidae)

 The identity of Meioceras elongatum de Folin, 1881 (Gastropoda, Caenogastropoda, Caecidae)

-Author: A. Vannozzi
+Author: Angelo Vannozzi

 Basteria, 83 (1/3): 35-38